 2) You Don’t Need a Large Down Payment!

 It's often surprising how many people want to purchase a home but don’t because they believe that a hefty down payment is required.
 Low down payment programs are widespread and are quickly becoming a feasible option for homebuyers.
 Because your new home is collateral for the loan, many banks will jump at the chance to loan you 95% of its value.
 Perfect credit isn’t always a requirement, either.

 Pre-qualification is a crucial step and the step that first time home buyers dread the most.
 Qualifying to buy a home is pretty straightforward and requires relatively little work for you.
 Pre-qualification is what gives you buying power and allows you to make an offer on your dream home.
 More importantly, pre-qualification will let you know how much your new home will really cost.
 After your lender pre-qualifies you, ask them for a “payment table” that shows you a rough estimate of the total monthly payment based on the purchase price.
 Pick your payment, and you'll know the price range to shop in.

 4) Consult a Real Estate Professional ASAP

-Real Estate Agents have an advantage over traditional sales people because they have access to the Multiple Listing Services, which is a database that lists roughly 99% of the homes for sale in a given market.
+Real Estate Agents have an advantage over traditional salespeople because they have access to the Multiple Listing Service, which is a database that lists roughly 99% of the homes for sale in a given market.
 The most important qualities to look for in your Real Estate Agent are his/her knowledge of your specific market and their willingness to help.
-You are able to interview a few agents and choose the one that will help guide you through the process and best fits for you.
+You are able to interview a few agents and choose the one that will best help guide you through the process.